smartprimer/smartprimer-webapp/README.md

 This is the main smart primer application.
 It is developed as a web application and deployed to tablets using Cordova.

+## Branches

+Master - the one merged with the bookbuddy automatic chatbot.
+Deprecated now.
+Please use the bookbuddy repo instead.

+Cordova - the candy man story with the woz interface.

+Homescreen - the old "add to homescreen" web page.
+Decrecated.

 ## Wiki

 https://github.com/smartprimer/smartprimer-webapp/wiki